 Try these six delicious, inflammation-busting recipes

-Finding ways to eat the right types of foods in a healthy but delicious way can be a challenge, but we’ve developed a few Rheumatoid Arthritis recipes that should give you a boost in Omega-3’s and antioxidants.
-Let us know how they taste in the comments!
+Finding ways to eat the right types of foods in a healthy but delicious way can be a challenge.
+We’ve developed a few Rheumatoid Arthritis recipes that should give you a boost in Omega-3s and antioxidants.
+Let us know how they taste in the comments below.

 Rheumatoid Arthritis Recipe #1

 - 5 sheets nori (dry seaweed)

 - 4 ounces sushi-grade salmon, cut into1/4 by 1/2 by 3-inch strips

 - 1/2 avocado, thinly sliced

 - Healthy helping of pickled ginger

 - 5 cups short-grain sushi rice, glutinous rice, or “sweet rice”

 - 6 cups water